jmlew/microfrontends-base-v1/README.md

 - Run `npm run serve` to serve the shell and all apps.
 - Run `npm run serve:shell` to serve only the shell.
-- Run `npm run serve:client-a` to serve only the client-a app.
+- Run `npm run serve:client-ng-a` to serve only the Angular client example A app.
-- Run `npm run serve:client-b` to serve only the client-b app.
+- Run `npm run serve:client-ng-b` to serve only the Angular client example B app.

 ### Building Angular Apps